At bonkers.ie we know that switching saves. And switching your mortgage can really save. So what are the steps involved in switching?

 How much could you save by switching mortgage?

-Someone who has a mortgage of €250,000 left, is paying a 4.3% standard variable rate, and has at least 20% equity in their home could save over €250 a month, or over €3,000 a year, by switching to the cheapest rate on the market.
+Someone who has a mortgage of €250,000 left, is paying a 4.3% standard variable rate, and has at least 20% equity in their home could save around €250 a month, or €3,000 a year, by switching to the cheapest rate on the market.
 That's a lot of tax-free cash for your wallet!

 And while there are some upfront costs associated with switching mortgage provider, in many cases banks will provide cashback to those who switch or a contribution towards the legal fees.